hmrc/vat-service-guide/source/documentation/set-up.html.md

 1. Business or agent requests to link your software to HMRC
 2. Your software launches the grant authority user journey
 3. Business or agent views the HMRC start page for an overview of the process and chooses to continue
-4. Business or agent signs in to their Government Gateway account
+4. Business or agent signs in with their Government Gateway user ID and password (agents must use their new agent services user ID)
 5. Business or agent registers for or completes 2-step verification as applicable
 6. Business or agent completes identity checks if applicable
 7. Business or agent grants authority for the software to interact with HMRC on their behalf
 8. HMRC generates an OAuth token for the business or agent
 9. Your software stores the business or agent's OAuth token for later use in API calls on their behalf

-Business and agents authenticate directly with us using their Government Gateway account, and grant the software the authority to interact with HMRC on their behalf.
+Business and agents authenticate directly with us using their Government Gateway user ID and password, and grant the software the authority to interact with HMRC on their behalf.
 They grant this for a set of functions called API scopes which are required for [each VAT (MTD) endpoint](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/vat-api/1.0#resources).

-In the case of agents, they must sign in to their Government Gateway account with the user ID and password for their agent services account, which was generated as part of the [agent services account journey](set-up.html#create-an-agent-services-account).
+In the case of agents, they must sign in to their Government Gateway account with the user ID and password for their new agent services account, which was generated as part of the [agent services account journey](set-up.html#create-an-agent-services-account).

 We then generate an OAuth 2.0 access token for the software which is specific to the business or agent.
 The software must pass this access token in subsequent API requests as explained in authorisation of [user-restricted endpoints](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/user-restricted-endpoints).